KI-CISWG/MVCR/mvcr-0.7.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [http://www.rfc-editor.org/info/rfc2119].

-[AQ: Is this list of terms necessary, or should this section be narrowed down to indicate that the privacy and consent terminology used are derived from ISO 29100?]

 Privacy and Consent Terminology are mapped to the ISO 29100 which provides a basis for privacy standardizations for:
 - technical reference architectures;